 Oz marked my fourth Sam Raimi movie, and sixth collaboration with VFX Supervisor Scott Stokdyk.
-I worked for a while on the show just to get it officially awarded, and immediately proceeded to plan some of the strategies before principal photography.
+I worked for a while on the show just to get it officially awarded and immediately proceeded to plan some of the strategies before principal photography.
 For many of us it was our first experience with a show natively shot in stereo so there was a lot of preparation required.
-Once we were up and running, I supervised a large team spread across three countries, from building the assets all the way to final stereo delivery.
+Once we were up and running I supervised a large team spread across three countries, from building the assets all the way to final stereo delivery.
 We had to build several large environments, hero and bg characters, and a lot of atmospheric fx.
 Among the hero characters my favorite was China Girl, a porcelain doll whose physical limitations and on-set puppet performance reference forced us to be very meticulous with her animation, lighting, and integration.
-The result was a believable and emotional performance of which I am particularly proud.
+The result was a believable and emotional character of which I am particularly proud.

 Alice In Wonderland